Goat tower: Examples

 Ekeby, a dairy farm in Moss, Norway, owned by Finn-Erik Blakstad, built a tower based on the Fairview tower and uses images of it in their marketing of the farm's milk and cheese and the on-farm restaurant.
 Chef Elizabeth Holm, who runs the restaurant at Ekeby, has a tattoo of the goat tower over most of her back.

-In 2010, Finca el Rocío, a goat farm in Valle de Calamuchita in Mendoza, Argentina, built a goat tower for their herd of Anglo-Nubian goats.
+In 2010, Finca el Rocío, a goat farm in Valle de Calamuchita in Villa General Belgrano, Argentina, built a goat tower for their herd of Anglo-Nubian goats.
 The tower, which they call Torre de Cabras, was inspired by the Fairview winery and also built using the winery's plans.
 It has become a tourist attraction.

 Hampton Roads Winery in Surry, Virginia, claims to have built at 34 foot tall the tallest goat tower in the world to house their herd of Nigerian Dwarf goats after reading about the Fairview tower.
 The winery has a range of wines named after the tower.

 Other examples include Cholmondeley Castle Gardens in Cheshire, UK, which has a goat tower for their herd of pygmy goats in the paddocks area and a goat tower built in the outdoor-seating area of Silky O'Sullivan's bar on Beale Street in Memphis, Tennessee, where customers sometimes share their beer with the goats.
 In a Waunakee, Wisconsin, goat petting zoo, a steel goat tower built by the Endres Manufacturing Company was designed in a Bavarian style to match other buildings in the area.

 In 2018, Henly Hills Farm in Dripping Springs, Texas, USA, owners Darin and Maggie Duvall built a three-story goat tower for their rescued goat herd.
 The goat tower at Fairview Winery in South Africa inspired the one at Henly Hills, which was hand constructed from cinder blocks and masonry.
 It has a sloped metal roof and wooden blocks serve as steps onto the tower platforms.

 In 2019, the Maryland Zoo built a climbing structure for their herd of goats, calling it a "goat castle".

+In May of 2026, Canada's first mural painted goat tower was unveiled, in the township of Blandford-Blenheim, Ontario.
+The structure is a 28 feet tall pentagon shaped goat tower, located at Udderly Ridiculous Farm Life.
+The mural has bright colours, and features many animals that are on the farm, including goats.